Garmelon/forst/API.md

 Obtain a unique user id for this session.

-After the client has received the reply, the connection is in the roam phase.
+After the client has received a successful reply, the connection is in the roam phase.

 ```ts
 type Command = {};